ChibiOS/ChibiOS/readme.txt

   driver.
 This event marks the physical transmission end of a data stream.
 - NEW: Implemented the new IO_TRANSMISSION_END event in the STM32 serial driver.
+- CHANGE: Swapped the numeric values of the TIME_IMMEDIATE and TIME_INFINITE constants.
+Fixed the relative documentation in various places.

 *** 2.1.8 ***
 - FIX: Fixed error in STM32 ADC driver macro names (bug 3160306)(backported